ribonsAMR/PythonProjects/under-100/hangman/README.md

 	2. The game starts with calling `cleanup()` function, which is used in other parts too.

 ### `cleanup()` function:

-	1. Initialize global variables `count, word, mask, success`
+	1. Initialize global variables `count, word, mask, success`.

 	2. `success` counts the correctly guessed characters.